DroidKaigi/conference-app-2022/README.md

 #### Make test scalable by using robot testing pattern

-Separate the test into what and how.
+In this project, tests are separated into what and how.
 This makes the tests scalable, as there is no need to rewrite many tests when the Compose mechanism, layout, etc. changes.

 The test describes what is to be tested.